 Ferromagnetic resonance in copper-permalloy point contacts

-The response of copper-permalloy (Ni80Fe20) point microcontacts to microwave irradiation (8-12 GHz) is investigated systematically.
-The effects of the external magnetic field strength, transport current flowing through the contact, and microwave intensity and frequency on the measured signal are studied.
-The contributions to the contact electrical resistance owing to giant and anisotropic magnetoresistance are analyzed.
-The experimentally determined positions of the resonance features are in good agreement with Kittel's formula for FMR in films in parallel magnetic fields.
-The resonance signal is observed against the background of an additional contribution owing to rectification of the rf field on the nonlinear current-voltage characteristic of the contact.
-Two mechanisms for the resonance response are discovered: synchronous self-detection from mixing of the rf current with temporal variations in the resistance and a bolometric response associated with the steady-state variation in the contact resistance when magnetization precession is excited.
-The amplitude of the resonance signal is linearly proportional to the transport current through the contact and to the intensity of the microwave irradiation.
+The systematic investigations of the response signal of Copper-Permalloy (Ni80Fe20) point contacts to microwave irradiation (8-12 GHz) are performed.
+The influence of external magnetic field strength, transport current flowing through the contact, the intensity and frequency of the RF exposure on the measured signal is studied.
+The contributions to the contacts resistance from the effects of giant and anisotropic magnetoresistance are analyzed.
+It is established experimentally that the position of resonance features is in good agreement with the Kittel formula calculation for FMR in the film at a parallel H field.
+The resonance signal was observed on the background of an additional contribution due to the rectification of RF current on the nonlinear contact IV-curve.
+It is found that there are two mechanisms for the resonant response are revealed: a synchronous self-detection by means of mixing of RF current with temporal variations of resistance and a bolometric mechanism associated with a steady-state change of contact resistance under excitation of magnetization precession (a bolometric response).
+It is found that the resonance signal amplitude is linearly proportional to transport current through the contact and microwave irradiation intensity.